Damn Daniel

 Damn Daniel is a 2016 viral video.
 Daniel Lara and Joshua Holz, students at Poly High School in Riverside, California, reached Internet fame after Holz's video, an edited collection of Snapchat videos, became popular on Vine, YouTube and Facebook.
-In March 2016 Time magazine listed Lara and Holz as two of "The 30 Most Influential People on the Internet".
+In March 2016, Time magazine listed Lara and Holz as two of "The 30 Most Influential People on the Internet".

 Origin

-The original video clip is a 30-second compilation of Lara striding around school, with Holz complimenting his style of dress by repeatedly exclaiming "Damn, Daniel!", occasionally pointing out his prominent white Vans, which are often used to highlight Daniel's distinct style.
+The original online video clip is a 30-second compilation of Lara striding around school, with Holz complimenting his style of dress by repeatedly exclaiming "Damn, Daniel!", occasionally pointing out his prominent white Vans, which are often used to highlight Daniel's distinct style.
 Holz frequently exclaims "Back at it again with the white Vans." in reference to the shoes worn by Lara: implying that the boy frequently wears the distinct footwear.
 In the video, Lara wore a navy blue hoodie, skinny chinos, a burgundy backpack, and the slip-on sneakers.
-This led to Lara and Holz guest appearing on The Ellen DeGeneres Show, soon after, where Lara received a lifetime supply of Vans' shoes.
+This led to Lara and Holz guest appearing on The Ellen DeGeneres Show soon after, where Lara received a lifetime supply of Vans' shoes.
 Lara donated the shoes to patients at Loma Linda University Children's Hospital in California.

 The original video was retweeted more than 300,000 times, liked 400,000 times on Twitter and looped more than two million times on Vine.